Managing Agents

 helm upgrade soveren-agent soveren/soveren-agent -n soverenio -f path_to/values.yaml

-You can check the latest version information in the current chart.
+You can check the latest version information in our Helm chart.

-To completely uninstall the Agent, use the following command:
+To completely uninstall the Sensor, use the following command:

 helm -n soverenio uninstall soveren-agent